chrisjalinsky/dhcp-pxe-coreos/README.md

 CoreOS PXE Boot Environment
 ===================

 The following environment PXE boots a kubernetes cluster onto bare metal servers.
-This is currently implemented with Virtualbox VMs, but should cover all use cases.
+This is currently implemented with Virtualbox VMs, but should cover different server types.
+The use case is local Kubernetes cluster.
+Included is a custom Docker build web application that is exposed and load balanced on the local network.
+It will be pulling it's image from a private Docker Registry which will be built as well.

-Dependencies:
+###Overview:
+* Manually add 3 bare metal servers (or Virtualbox) to local network (192.168.0.0/24)
+* PXE boot install CoreOS to disk (/dev/sda)
+* Reboot and run Ignition to build Etcd, Flannel, Kubernetes, Docker to disk
+* Provision a DHCP, DNS, TFTP, Docker Private Registry, and CoreOS bootcfg server

+###Dependencies:
 * Ansible >= 2.0
 * Vagrant >= 1.8.1
 * Virtualbox >= 5.0